Appdynamics/process-monitoring-extension/README.md

 -   CPU utilization in %
 -   Memory utilization in MB
 -   Memory utilization in %
 -   Number of running instances.
-(If there are, for example, 3 Java processes running, this monitor will summarize them to one single report)
+(If there are, for example, 3 Java processes running, this monitor will report them individually)

 ##Directory Structure